openfga/sample-stores/stores/slack/README.md

 System Roles:

-- **Channels Admin**: This type of user has the permission to archive channels, rename channels, create private channels, and convert public channels into private channels.
+- **Channels Admin**: This type of user has permission to archive channels, rename channels, create private channels, and convert public channels into private channels.

 Channel Settings: